c4tom/DreamDevBox/docs/custom-container/enable-all-container.rst

 Enable all additional container
 *******************************

-Besides providing basic LAMP/MEAN stack container, which are well integrated into the Devilbox intranet, the Devilbox also ships additional pre-configured container that can easily be enabled.
+Besides providing basic LAMP/MEAN stack container, which are well integrated into the DreamDevBox intranet, the DreamDevBox also ships additional pre-configured container that can easily be enabled.

 .. seealso:: :ref:`docker_compose_override_yml_how_does_it_work`